krompaco/record-collector/docs/content-record-collector-net/en/updates/deploy-to-netlify-using-a-github-action.md

 authorname: "Johan Kronberg"
 authorimage: "/files/jk.jpg"
 ---
-This definition will deploy your site to your Netlify site's production URL on **push to master** and deploy a draft that will get a preview URL on push to any other branch.
+This definition will deploy your site to your Netlify site's production URL on **push to main** and deploy a draft that will get a preview URL on push to any other branch.
 <!--more-->
 [![Netlify Status](https://api.netlify.com/api/v1/badges/97fc0268-36e9-408f-995c-13ed2605a11e/deploy-status)](https://record-collector.netlify.app/)